jasondunken/bbb_angular/README.md

 -   Role based route and component access
 -   Journal creation and editing with preview components
 -   User account management components
+-   static routing to vanilla js part of site